Get started with Lakehouse Turbo in Exasol SaaS

 1. Create an OAuth Principal in your Databricks account

 In Databricks you can add service principals either on the account level or on the workspace level.
-To add and configure a service principal on the account level, you must have the account admin role.
-To learn how to do add an OAuth service principal, see the following sections in the Databricks documentation:
+To add and configure a service principal on the account level you must have the account admin role.
+See the following sections in the Databricks documentation:

 2. Assign the OAuth service principal to your Databricks workspace